It all begins with a stolen bike.

 Only after some more gentle encouragement from his mentor, Joe Martin, was Ali persuaded to get on the plane.

-The teenage boxer did insist on taking a parachute on board for the journey - just in case.
+Reputedly, the teenage boxer did insist on taking a parachute on board for the journey - just in case.

-As befitting a man nicknamed 'the Louisville Lip', Ali soon began making his presence felt around the Olympic village, becoming a hugely popular figure.
+As befitting a man nicknamed 'the Louisville Lip', Muhammad Ali soon began making his presence felt around the Olympic village, becoming a hugely popular figure.

 But as well as making friends outside the ring, Ali began making an impression inside it too.

-His quarter final opponent was Russia's Gennady Shatkov, a man who had won Olympic gold in the middleweight division four years earlier.
+His quarter-final opponent was Russia's Gennady Shatkov, a man who had won Olympic gold in the middleweight division four years earlier.

 Despite his impressive pedigree, he was no match for the American - who swept to a 5-0 triumph on points.

-Standing in the opposite corner to Ali in Rome’s Palazzo dello Sport stadium on September 5th 1960 was the imposing frame of Poland's Zbigniew Pietrzykowski.
+Standing in the opposite corner to Muhammad Ali in Rome’s Palazzo dello Sport stadium on September 5th 1960 was the imposing frame of Poland's Zbigniew Pietrzykowski.

 Pietrzykowski was stronger and vastly more experienced than his rival, and Ali initially struggled to adapt to his rival's southpaw style.